Recoverability of Ancestral Recombination Graph Topologies: Probability that gene conversion is detectable

-The recursion relations for this scenario take a similar form to those described in Section \ref{ch_s_myers}.
-They therefore condition on a single gene conversion in the history, occurring while $k$ lineages are present.
-Let $p_{i,j}^{n_l}$ be the probability that the gene conversion will be detectable, conditional on ${n_l}$ lineages currently in the ARG.
-Similarly to \textcite{Myersthesis}, the recursion only considers the events subsequent to the gene conversion (backwards in time), so ${n_l}$ will include the two recombinant lineages.
-As we assume only one gene conversion event occurs in the history, it is more efficient to let index ${i}$ track the state of the left recombinant lineage $\mathcal{E}$ as it undergoes mutations and coalescences, and likewise ${j}$ for the right recombinant lineage $\mathcal{F}$.
-The required states are detailed in full in the Appendix, Tables \ref{tab:table3} and \ref{tab:table4}.
-Unlike the case of crossover recombination, there is now a broken symmetry as two mutations on the outside (purple) parts of the genome are needed, and only one on the conversion tract (orange).
+The recursion relations for this scenario take a similar form to those described in Section \ref{ch_s_myers}, conditioning on a single gene conversion in the genealogy, occurring at time $t$ and resulting in a transition from $k - 1 \leq n$ to $k$ lineages in the ARG.
+Let $i$ (resp.~$j$) denote the state of the left (resp.~right) recombinant lineage, as detailed in full in the Appendix, Tables \ref{tab:table3} and \ref{tab:table4}.
+At time $t' \geq t$, let $P_4^{\rho}(n_l, i, j)$ denote the probability that the gene conversion will be detectable, given there are currently $n_l$ lineages in the ARG (including the two recombinant lineages), with the left recombinant lineage $\mathcal{E}$ being in state $i$ and the right lineage $\mathcal{F}$ in state $j$.
+Note that unlike the case of crossover recombination, there is now a broken symmetry as two mutations on the flanking parts of the genome (purple segments in Figure \ref{fig:gene_conversion}) are needed, and only one on the conversion tract (orange segment), so the set of possible states differs for $\mathcal{E}$ and $\mathcal{F}$.

 The full system of recursions is included in the Appendix, Section \ref{app_gene_conversion}.
-Each equation takes the form

-where $g_{i,j}(\theta)$ are linear functions of $\theta$ which are different for each pair $(i,j)$, and $g_{i,j}(\theta)=\sum_{i',j'} g_{i',j'}(\theta)$.
 These equations are formed by considering the next state that could be reached in the ARG, and applying the law of total probability.
 As some events will not change the state of the ARG, the recursive equations can be expressed as

 Events which change the state of the ARG include coalescences and mutations (as the position of the gene conversion event is separately conditioned upon).
-Coalescence events always reduce $n_l$ by one, and occur at rate $\binom{n_l}{2}$.
-These may involve only non-recombinant lineages, which will not alter the states ${i,j}$.
-If a recombinant lineage is involved, it may change state, from State $0\xrightarrow{}1$ or from State $3\xrightarrow{}4$ (see the Appendix for definitions of individual states); if the recombinant lineage is not in State $0$ or 3, then the states ${i,j}$ remain unchanged, but $n_l$ decreases by 1.
-Mutation events may only alter the ARG's state if they occur on a recombinant lineage which is in State 1, 2, 4 or 5.
-The rate of an $A$-type mutation is $g_{i',j'}(\theta)=\theta_A/2 :=z_1 \cdot \theta/2$, and likewise for $B$-type and $C$-type.
-A mutation event on a lineage in one of these states increases the state by 1.
+Each equation takes the general form